Ford Overdrive Light Flashing (7 Reasons With Troubleshoot)

 Do you experience extremely low weather in your area?

 If so, you need to give your truck enough time to warm up before starting the engine.
-If you start driving directly, the engine might not provide proper power and might shut down.
+If you start driving directly, the engine might not provide proper power and Cold transmission fluid can delay shifting and trigger temporary warning lights until the system warms up.

 There is another problem that occurs when the vehicle is not warmed up.
 That is, the overdrive light might start blinking.